[This post has been updated as of 2/2012]

 For me, being a slave to my stomach and eating food that hardly resembled it’s original state, seems to be the more “extreme” way of eating, if you want to look at it that way.
 Many times people will say, “Oh I just could never give up cheesecake,” or ice cream, or whatever it may be.
 I don’t think I’m giving up anything, I’m just making room for so many better options that don’t have any side effects.

 I no longer eat Hagaan Daz ice cream or a chicken sandwich from McDonalds.
 But there are no longings for those days.
-I have replaced those things with even better things.
-I still eat ice cream (non-dairy, of course) and have discovered so much variety beyond chicken slathered in grease.
+I have replaced those things with even better things–better tasting, better for my body, better for the animals, better for the environment.
+I still eat ice cream (non-dairy, of course) and have discovered so much variety beyond chicken.

-I hope to share with you some of the insights and tidbits and have made my life more rich and worth living.
+I hope to share with you some of the insights & tidbits that have made my life more rich & worth living.

 If you’re not vegan or even vegetarian, I hope you’ll still read.
 There’s so much you can do to better your quality of life, even if you choose to eat meat or dairy.